gnosis/dex-research/dFusion/dFusionSpec.md

 	}
 }
 ```
 This function will simply update an orderHashSha variable, which is encoding all orders with a valid signature.
 This function is callable by any party.
-However, it is expected that “decentralized operators” accept orders from users, bundles them and then include them all together into the function.
+However, it is expected that “decentralized operators” accept orders from users, bundle them and then include them all together into the function.
 Notice that the orders are only sent over as transaction payload, but will not be “stored” in the EVM.

 ### Transition function from sha to Pederson hashes